 Just too much

-And we retreat from your
+We retreat from

 To find shelter and